5 Best Receipt Apps for Small Businesses and Freelancers

 When I started working for myself, I based much of my success as a freelancer on attracting new clients.
 Still, it wasn’t until I began to invest in myself, ensuring I had all the necessary tools to support being a freelancer, that I started to see significant growth.

 When picking a receipt app, I established a “must-have” list of qualities.
-These included:
+The best receipt app for me would be:

 • User-friendly